 Tropical storms that continue to organize and develop will soon produce sustained winds at 74mph, and often far higher.
 When this occurs, a tropical storm is upgraded to a hurricane.
 On satellite, the hurricane’s appearance is distinct—the clouds clearly move in a circular fashion, and in stronger hurricanes take on a buzzsaw-like appearance with a circular area at the center with no clouds and calm winds called the “eye.”

 Perhaps most dangerous of all is the storm surge.
+One reason why authorities issue a watch or warning before hurricane hits.
 The hurricane’s strong winds blow across the sea surface, building up massive waves that push water inland.
 The combination of the force of the water being pushed onshore combined with the ferocious winds will rip apart coastal structures, making these areas some of the most dangerous places to be in a hurricane.

 Saffir-Simpson Hurricane Wind Scale